Skip to main content

 Linda Kavelin Popov

-Like so many others, I walked around for years with a harsh inner critic that would yammer at me at the slightest mistake, creating feelings of unworthiness, of not ever being good enough.
-Because I wanted life to be better for my children, I slipped into “opposititis” -- over-praising them, justifying their mistakes, indulging their willfulness, and failing to give them sufficient discipline, leaving them with a life-long struggle for self-discipline.
+Like so many others, I walked around for years with a harsh inner critic that would yammer at me at the slightest mistake, creating feelings of unworthiness, of never being good enough.
+Because I wanted life to be better for my children, I slipped into “opposititis”—over-praising them, justifying their mistakes, indulging their willfulness, and failing to give them sufficient discipline, leaving them with a life-long struggle for self-discipline.

 4. Be Clear: Tell them what you DO want, not what you DON’T want.
 “Please walk!
 Be considerate and keep everyone safe at the pool.”